vduseev/vduseev.github.io/_drafts/2018-05-08-fastest-directory-size-python.md

 ## Benchmark results

-Benchmark creates a test directory with 4 levels of nesting and 5 files in each directory, including root.
+Benchmark creates a test directory with 4 levels of nesting and 5 subdirectoris + 5 files in each directory, including root.
 After a warmup directory size calculation all approaches are tested several times.

 | Rank     |Method | Average (s)    | Best (s)    | Precision |
 |-|-|-|-|-|